 "Really?
 Like not at all?
 Ever?"

 "Nope.
 If they try to lie their mouths just won't form the words, and they'll start gagging," I told him.
-"And if you want protection from Fae, always carry around iron, they can't go anywhere near it, like literally anywhere near it, or rowan.
-They can't harm anyone or anything touching rowan because it's sacred."
+"And if you want protection from Fae, always carry around iron, they can't go anywhere near it, like literally anywhere near it.
+Or if you need general protection carry rowan.
+Fae can't harm anyone or anything touching rowan because it's sacred, and most other people here won't either."

 "Iron and rowan equals protection against Fae.
 Got it."